• Home

 FR4 Laminated Fiberglass as a Fiberglass Sheet Alternative

-FR4 laminated fiberglass is an effective fiberglass sheet alternative, combining glass fiber reinforcement with epoxy resin.
+FR4 laminated fiberglass is an effective fiberglass sheet alternative, combining long glass fiber reinforcement with epoxy resin.
 This material is particularly valued in the electronics industry for its excellent electrical insulation properties, commonly used in the production of printed circuit boards (PCBs).

 The primary benefit of FR4 laminated fiberglass lies in its ability to withstand high temperatures while maintaining structural integrity under electrical stress.
 It is lightweight and exhibits good mechanical strength, making it suitable for a wide range of applications.